 Taipei Economic and Cultural Office in Canada Representative Ho-jen Tseng said: “Taiwan has two major advantages in the development of artificial intelligence: excellent talents and a complete industrial chain, including semiconductors, information communications, biotechnology and pharmaceuticals and other industries that have accumulated technological advantages and are fully integrated with the global supply chain.
 The application of artificial intelligence technology in medical care, smart cities, digital government services, smart manufacturing, and precision agriculture has become a future trend.
 We welcome Proto to expand investment in Taiwan and make Taiwan an operation centre for the Asia-Pacific region."

-Proto is the leader for inclusive chatbots and multilingual contact centre automation in emerging markets.
-Proto’s AI Customer Experience (AICX) platform is powered by proprietary natural language processing (NLP) for under-resourced and rare languages.
-Proto's novel deep-learning techniques and regulatory partnerships maximize customer experience, protection, and lifetime value.
+Proto is the leader for multilingual contact centre automation in emerging markets.
+Proto’s AI Customer Experience (AICX) platform is powered by proprietary natural language processing (NLP) for under-resourced and local languages.
+Proto's novel deep-learning techniques and regulatory partnerships maximise customer experience, protection, and lifetime value.